GeovannyRave/3d_reconstruction/README.md

 I also discuss robust loss functions for disparity maps.

 Due to several limitations, the results from this experiment were not satisfactory.
-However, this serves as a valuable discussion on transitioning from research papers to code implementation."
+However, this serves as a valuable discussion on transitioning from research papers to code implementation.